Example 16 – Greg Koukl on Why Jesus Spoke in Parables

 “Why not just speak plainly anyway because those who have been chosen will…receive it and put it to use, those who are not, aren’t going to make sense of it anyway.”

-Now surely the caller’s question is raising the problem of the practical implications of unconditional election.
+Now, surely the caller’s question raises the problem of the practical implications of the doctrine of unconditional election.
+That is what Greg meant by “a sovereign grace perspective.”
 Greg then says,

 “By the way, it strikes me that the same question could be raised regarding the Arminian perspective, so this issue is not specific to one view or another.
 This would be true with any view, that those who are gonna get it are gonna get it and so why speak in parables to anybody for that matter.”

-Greg does not explain his statements here and we are left wondering how this problem is one that is inherent in an Arminian view.
-An Arminian would not say that certain one’s are divinely predetermined to “get it” while others are not, which seems to be what the caller is curious about.
-But the conversation continues and it certainly seems that Greg wanders into incoherence given his Calvinist theology.
+Greg does not explain his statements here.
+We are left wondering how “the same question could be raised regarding the Arminian perspective” when the problem stems from the doctrine of unconditional election, which Arminians do not hold to.
+An Arminian would not say that certain ones are divinely predetermined to “get it” while others are not, which seems to be what the caller is curious about.
+But the conversation continues, and Greg wanders into incoherence given his Calvinist theology.
 Greg states,

 “And I will tell you what I think is a fairly standard response to this.
 There seems to be an indication in the Scripture, particularly in the gospels, that those who are given more revelation have greater responsibility for that revelation and therefore greater culpability for rejecting it.
 Ok?”